Aubakerzzz/Sky-Dodger-Coin-Collector/README.md

 ## Dependencies

 This game project does not have any external dependencies.
-It is implemented using vanilla JavaScript and HTML5 canvas.
+It is implemented using  JavaScript and HTML5 canvas.

 ## License